Ever wonder what distinguishes herbs from spices? They’re close in definition, but unique in their own regard.

 When shopping for herbs, make sure you buy items that look fresh—they should not be wilted or discolored.

-Many companies prepare a realistic serving size of herbs in smaller containers so that you don’t have to buy a large quantity you’re unlikely to use.
+Many companies prepare a realistic serving size of herbs in smaller containers so you don’t have to buy a large quantity you’re unlikely to use.
 Some sellers also offer “partly dried” herbs that still have a strong aroma and flavor—stronger than dried, but perhaps not quite as strong as fresh.

 Partially dried herbs are most often found near other fresh herbs in the produce section.
 (They still need refrigeration after opening.)
 You’ll get a slightly longer shelf life with partially dried herbs compared to fresh, but always mind the expiration date.